 The CAT Thermometer explained

 The temperatures on the CAT thermometer are ‘median’ warming estimates in 2100.
-It means that there is a 50% chance that the calculated temperature would be exceeded if the given emissions pathway were followed.
+This means that there is a 50% chance that the calculated temperature would be exceeded if the given emissions pathway is followed.

 Using probabilities to provide more information

-For more information on the global emission pathways and how they are calculated, please see the detailed analysis and methodology pages.
+For more information on the global emission pathways and how they are calculated, please see refer to our methodology section.

-If you use the provided data or any of the graphs provided on this website, please make sure to reference the Climate Action Tracker and the Ecofys / Climate Analytics / NewClimate team!
+If you use the provided data or any of the graphs provided on this website, please make sure to reference the Climate Action Tracker and the Climate Analytics / NewClimate Institute team!

 Last update: 10 November 2022.